-5.3.7.2 "Reactivation" note.
-When inactive for new design handbooks are returned to an active status concurrent with a revision or change action, the following note shall appear below the title and above the preamble on the first page and be boxed for emphasis.
+5.3.7.2 Reactivation note.
+When inactive for new design handbooks are returned to an active status concurrent with a revision or change action, the following note shall appear below the DoD seal on the first page and be boxed for emphasis.